ebisLab/ebisLab/README.md

 -->

-🔭 I’m currently working on students information portal for a CNA school
+🔭 I’m currently working on students information portal for a CNA school as a Saas Product

 🌱 I’m currently creating my art book as an NFT.
 Why not? 🤷‍♀️